fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 #### Exercise 13.10.

-Extend the application so that the blog is attached to a logged-in user identified by a token.
+Expand the application so that the blog is attached to the logged user to be identified by a token.
+So you will also need to implement a login endpoint _POST /api/login_, which then returns the token.

 #### Exercise 13.11.

-Make it possible to delete a blog only for the user who added the blog.
+Make deletion of the blog only possible for the user who added the blog.

 #### Task 13.12.

-Modify the route for blogs and users so that the blogs show the user who added the blog and the user shows the user's blogs.
+Modify the route for blogs and users so that the blogs show the user who added the blog and the user shows the users's blogs.

 </div>